After upgrading your PC to Windows 10, did the Administrator account become disabled?

 - Lastly, click OK > Apply and then exit the editor.

-(Note: you cannot carry out the above procedures if you are using the Windows Home edition.
-Try the next option instead).
+(Note: You cannot carry out the above procedures if you are using the Windows Home edition.
+Try the next option instead.)

-5. Using Windows PowerShell
+5. Use Windows PowerShell

 This is also another way to enable a hidden Windows 10 Administrator account.
 Besides, Windows PowerShell is similar to Command Prompt but a bit more advanced.

-That said, try the following steps:
+With that said, try the following steps:

 Enable-LocalUser -Name “Administrator” (to enable the admin account)